Modern slavery is a gendered issue

 Call to action to address the risk of modern slavery for women and girls

-One in 130 women and girls globally are living in modern slavery.
-To turn this around, civil society, academic institutions, business, investor groups, and faith groups have come together to call on governments to end the structural disadvantages and modern slavery risks that women and girls face.
+Women and girls are more likely to experience forced marriage or forced commercial sexual exploitation.
+To turn this around, civil society, academic institutions, businesses, investor groups, and faith groups have come together to call on governments to end the structural disadvantages and modern slavery risks that women and girls face.

 Government, business, and faith must unite in a global effort to end the vulnerability to enslavement of women and girls.
 We are ten years from the deadline that global leaders set to achieve the United Nation’s Sustainable Development Goals, yet we are far from achieving many of them.
 Walk Free’s report illustrates modern slavery and gender inequality are inextricably linked with poverty, education, healthcare, and many other factors.
 We need to take a broader, collaborative approach to ensure we address the immediate socio-economic disadvantages that change the trajectory of a girl’s life.